Maria Helena Vieira da Silva: Work

 She exhibited her work widely, winning a prize for painting at the São Paulo Art Biennial in São Paulo in 1961.

 In 1966-76 she made a stained-glass window for the Saint Jacques church in Reims together with Josef Sima.
 In 1974 she made the painting A Library Burning which uses many of the elements from that window.

 She decorated in 1988 the new Cidade Universitária subway station of Lisbon with azulejo panels.

 In 1988 in honor of her 80th birthday, the Gulbenkian Museum in Lisbon and the Grand Palais in Paris had major retrospectives of her work.

+In 1991, the Fundación Juan March, Madrid exhibited Vieira da Silva, the first retrospective of Vieira da Silva’s work in Spain.
+The paintings, created in a variety of mediums, were created between 1934 and 1986.

 In November 1994, the Árpád Szenes-Vieira da Silva Foundation was inaugurated in Lisbon, a museum that displays a large collection of paintings by both artists.

 From 2019 to 2020, a substantial survey exhibition of her paintings and works on paper toured from Jeanne Bucher Jaeger in Paris, to Waddington Custot in London, and Di Donna Galleries in New York.

 Vieira da Silva’s work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
 In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.